vmsmith/CookBook/sauce_gribiche.md

 #### Preparation
 1. Hard boil and egg, and separate the yolk from the white
+2. Julienne the egg white
-2. Chop the cornichons
+3. Chop the cornichons
-3. Crush the capers and egg whites
+4. Chop the capers
-4. Chop the parsley and taragon
+5. Chop the parsley and taragon

 #### Directions